JNTUK-glitch/jntu-kakinada-experience/README.md

 # My JNTU Kakinada Experience — 7 Attempts, Still No Degree

-I joined a JNTU Kakinada affiliated college in 2020 as a B.Tech (CSE) student, believing it would be a turning point in my life.
+I joined a JNTU Kakinada affiliated college in 2020 as a B.Tech student, believing it would be a turning point in my life.

 In the beginning, everything felt exciting — like a mix of technology, innovation, and opportunity.
 Subjects like programming, mathematics, and applied physics gave me hope that I was building a future.